MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

   - `DmxWidth`: Width of the channel, in channels. (often 1 or 2)
   - `pDmxValues`: datatype _POINTER TO oscat_network.NETWORK_BUFFER_SHORT_, pointer to a global buffer.
 There is now only one buffer, thus one universe
   - `dmxUniverse`: Integer value of the universe.
 Meta data for MQTT only.
-- InitMqttDiscovery:
-  - See [MQTT Discovery](./../AdditionalFunctionality/MQTT_Discovery.md) for more info.

 ### **Function Block Behaviour**